kuznetsss/1brc_rust/README.md

 I assumed to have a limitation to use only standard library and no crates.

+The solution has multithread mode (default) and single thread modes (activated by `-s` flag).
+Also printing result could be disabled by `-q` flag.
+Because I'm not using any crates cli flags processing is very basic.

-On my mac it takes 49 seconds.
+On my mac single thread solution takes 85 seconds.
+Multithread solution takes 32 seconds.
+Not the best numbers but I'm trying to improve them.

 ## Getting data